Cordeltadigital/react-forms-material/README.md

 Name|Type|Description
 ---|---|---
-values|array(any)|Specifies the values to use for each option labels|array(string)|Specifies the labels to use for each corresponding option in the `values` array.
+values|array(any)|Specifies the values to use for each option.
+The DOM API casts these to strings labels|array(string)|Specifies the labels to use for each corresponding option in the `values` array.
 If not specified, entries from the `values` array are used.

 ### `Radio`